hnykda/backup-restore-ha-timescaledb/README.md

 # Steps

 ## Preparing the env
+**Update**: Expaso added a so-called [standalone mode](https://github.com/Expaso/hassos-addons/tree/master/timescaledb#running-the-container-standalone), making my manually added `scripts/init.sh` handling unnecessary.
+The other commands still hold, but you don't Thanks a lot!

 0. have `docker` and `pg_restore` installed
-1. clonse this repository and go inside it
+1. clone this repository and go inside it
 2. prepare the command to start the local version of the DB that the addon uses:

 ```